conradakunga/Blog/_posts/2025-12-25-beware-1passwords-browser-extension-breaks-jekyll-syntax-highlighting.md

 ![nosyntaxedge](../images/2025/12/nosyntaxedge.png)

+This was broken.

-What do these three scenarious have in common?
+What do these three scenarios have in common?

 - **Edge** and **Chrome** are based on the [Chromium](https://www.chromium.org/Home/) engine.
 - **Firefox** has its own rendering engine.